University of Pikeville

 • Closely related behavioral health fields

-may apply to complete the Institute’s specialized play therapy training sequence alongside their graduate education.
+Students may apply to complete the institute’s specialized play therapy training sequence alongside their graduate education.

 Students enrolled in the University of Pikeville Master of Social Work program may integrate play therapy training directly into their educational pathway.